 Can someone attend the meeting with my student?

 Yes, students may be accompanied by one advisor of their choice.
+If the student wishes to have an advisor present, they need to complete a third-party confidentiality waiver which is available by request.
 This advisor can be a family member, friend, attorney, or anyone else the student prefers.
 The advisor’s role is to provide support to the student during the meeting.
 The advisor may not speak on the student’s behalf or interfere with any aspect of the meeting.
-Please see the Full Hearing page to read more about an advisor’s role in other aspects of the process.

 Does the university provide assistance to students in this process?

-A respondent resource is available to offer support and information to students named as respondents in a student conduct proceeding, including matters being investigated by the Title IX Investigation Office.
-A respondent resource will meet with respondents throughout the process to help provide support.
+A Respondent Resource is available to offer support and information to students named as respondents in a student conduct proceeding, including matters being investigated by the Civil Rights Investigation Office.
+A Respondent Resource will meet with respondents throughout the process to help provide support.
 While our staff is not a confidential resource and will not advocate for the respondent during the process, we will work to ensure that respondents are prepared for the process.

 My student told me they did not do the things they were accused of.
 What happens now?